 Producers Will Meugniot and Michael Reaves toyed with the idea of producing a series around the futuristic Spider-Man 2099 comic; however, they came to feel that Batman Beyond—which had debuted that January—already covered any territory they would have visited.
-They looked over the “shopping list” of characters Marvel wanted to see utilized that had been supplied to the production and decided that Counter-Earth would allow them optimal storytelling opportunities while explaining away the absence of recognizable Spidey characters.
-Counter-Earth was an extra planet in the Marvel solar system that was an exact duplicate to Earth.
-By this time in the comics, three versions had been featured each with a different creator (2006 would yield a fourth).
+They looked over the “shopping list” of characters Marvel wanted to see utilized and decided that Counter-Earth would allow them optimal storytelling opportunities while explaining away the absence of recognizable Spidey characters.
+Counter-Earth was an extra planet in the Marvel solar system that was an exact duplicate of Earth.
+By this time in the comics, three versions had been featured, each with a different creator (2006 would yield a fourth).
 Meugniot and Reaves decided to use the first version created by the mad geneticist The High Evolutionary as a means to conduct his experiments in an almost god-like fashion.

 |Spidey's new duds.|

 The original plan was to feature an Uncle Ben who didn’t die, resulting in that Peter Parker never learning the valuable lesson of power and responsibility and denying him the will to resist bonding with the alien Venom symbiote.
 The Spidey we all knew would somehow wind up on Counter-Earth and come into conflict with this alternate Peter while trying to find a way back home.
 Production began on the show until Marvel nixed the whole double Peter idea.
 The company was still feeling the effects of a particularly disastrous time in Spidey comics known as “The Clone Saga”; a decades-later sequel to Amazing Spider-Man #149 wherein the clone Spidey once battled returned and eventually replaced Peter in the webs while also establishing that Peter was the actual clone the whole time.
 Naturally, they were eager to avoid any association to that and forbade having two Peter Parkers present.
 Interestingly enough, the previous show ended with a truncated version of the saga using alternate reality duplicates; a precursor to the Spider-Verse event that would hit the comics in 2014 and cinema in 2018.

 |Carnage and Venom sporting a very different look.|

 With the core of their show gone, producers scrambled to salvage the work they had already done while adhering to Marvel’s restrictions.
 The result became Spider-Man Unlimited, which shared its name (and nothing else) with the double-sized quarterly anthology series that ran from 1993-98.
-In the show, John Jameson (John Payne III), son of Daily Bugle publisher J. Jonah Jameson (Richard Newman), embarked on a mission to Counter-Earth, but Venom (Brian Drummond) and Carnage (Michael Donovan) are compelled by their symbiotes to hitch a ride on his ship in order to connect with a hive-mind known as the Synoptic.
-The Synoptic sought to spread symbiotes across Counter-Earth and eliminate all the human life there.
+In the show, John Jameson (John Payne III), son of Daily Bugle publisher J. Jonah Jameson (Richard Newman), embarked on a mission to Counter-Earth, but Venom (Brian Drummond) and Carnage (Michael Donovan) were compelled by their symbiotes to hitch a ride on his ship in order to connect with a hive-mind known as the Synoptic; which wanted to spread symbiotes across Counter-Earth and eliminate all the human life there.
 Failing to stop them and vilified by the elder Jameson because of it, Spider-Man (Rino Romano) faked his death and briefly contemplated retirement.
-However, a message from John prompted him to “borrow” nanotechnology from Mr. Fantastic to create a new suit (borrowing elements of Spidey 2099’s costume in FOX’s attempt to emulate the success of Batman Beyond) and pursue the symbiotes on another mission launch.
+However, a message from John prompted him to “borrow” nanotechnology from Mr. Fantastic to create a new suit (utilizing elements of Spidey 2099’s costume in FOX’s attempt to emulate the success of Batman Beyond) and pursue the symbiotes on another mission launch.

 |Spider-Man squares off against the Knights of Wundagore.|